Shopify/themekit/docs/index.md

 Run the following commands in Powershell as Administrator.
 ```
 PS C:\Users\you> (New-Object System.Net.WebClient).DownloadString("https://raw.githubusercontent.com/Shopify/themekit/master/scripts/install.ps1") | powershell -command -
-# There will be output from the install script
-# Restart Powershell
-PS C:\Users\you> theme version
 ```

 #### Manual